How The Florida Lemon Law Works

 If the vehicle has been back to the service agent for repair of the same recurring problem at least three times, the consumer must give written notification by certified, registered or express mail, to the manufacturer (not the dealer) to afford a final opportunity to repair the vehicle.
 Check the warranty book or owner’s manual or other written manufacturer supplement for the address given by the manufacturer.
 A Motor Vehicle Defect Notification form may be used for this purpose.
 Click here for the Instructions and Motor Vehicle Defect Notification form.
 Upon receipt of the notification, the manufacturer has 10 days to direct the consumer to a reasonably accessible repair facility, and then up to 10 days from delivery of the vehicle to fix it.

 If a manufacturer has no state-certified program, or if the manufacturer has a state-certified program, but the program fails to make a decision in 40 days, or the consumer is not satisfied with the state-certified program's decision, the dispute must be submitted to the Florida New Motor Vehicle Arbitration Board, which is administered by the Office of the Attorney General.
-Click here to download a Request for Arbitration form, or contact the Lemon Law Hotline (1-800-321-5366; 1-850-414-3500) to obtain a Request for Arbitration form.
-The form is submitted for eligibility screening to the Office of the Attorney General.
+Click here to download a Request for Arbitration form, or contact the Lemon Law Hotline (1-800-321-5366; 850-414-3500 outside the state) to obtain a Request for Arbitration form.
+The Attorney General’s Lemon Law Arbitration Division will conduct an eligibility screening to determine whether the claim is potentially eligible for arbitration before the Florida New Motor Vehicle Arbitration Board.